-The criteria for significant natural areas (SNAs) have been applied by professional ecologists using aerial photography and existing databases of ecological information to identify a number of areas of vegetation around the district, including in the hill country, ring plain, and coastal and urban areas.
+The criteria for significant natural areas (SNAs) has been applied by professional ecologists.
+They use aerial photography and existing databases of ecological information to identify a number of areas of vegetation around the district including the hill country, the ring plain and coastal and urban areas.

-To provide further information on the ecological values that are on site, or to remove areas that are not significant, landowners are encouraged to request an ecological field check This will involve, over the next six months, a Council-appointed and paid-for ecologist visiting the site and providing advice on identified areas.
+Following our desktop assessment, landowners can request an ecological field check to find out more information on the ecological values that are on site, or to exclude areas that are not actually significant.
+This involves a Council-appointed and funded ecologist visiting the site and providing advice on identified areas.

-Requesting a visit is particularly useful if landowners are uncertain about the ecological values, as it provides the opportunity to discuss these values and any management options.
+Requesting a visit is particularly useful if landowners are uncertain about the ecological values on their property as it provides the opportunity to discuss these values and any management options.